php-dev-br/laravel-doc-pt-br/container.md

 application automatically receive their dependencies via the container, including [controllers](controllers.md), [event listeners](events.md), [middleware](middleware.md), and more.
 Additionally, you may type-hint dependencies in the `handle` method of [queued jobs](queues.md).
 Once you taste the power of automatic and zero configuration dependency injection it feels impossible to develop without it.

 <a name="when-to-use-the-container"></a>

-### When to Utilize the Container
+### When To Use The Container

 Thanks to zero configuration resolution, you will often type-hint dependencies on routes, controllers, event listeners, and elsewhere without ever manually